SHOWING 1 - 1 OF 1 RESULTS

 This is commonly referred to as an equivalency statute, requiring the home schooled child to be taught the same subjects as are taught in the public schools.
 No notification of any government agency, including military agencies, is required of those parents home schooling their children.

-The Andersen Air Force Base and Navy Base Guam education offices offer degree programs through the University of Maryland for undergraduate studies.
-Contact the Andersen Education Office 671-366-3170 or the Navy College 671-339-8291.
+The Andersen Air Force Base education office offers degree programs through the University of Maryland for undergraduate studies.
+Contact the Andersen Education Office 671-366-3170.

-Guam Community College offers two-year degrees and certificate programs in 50 areas of study in vocational-technical fields.
-GED, adult education and continuing education courses are also offered.
+Guam Community College offers two-year degrees and certificate programs as well as GED, adult education and continuing education courses.
+Contact GCC at 671-735-5531